duchannes19/Angel/README.md

      ```

 4. **Installing Requirements.txt:**
-   - Navigate to the directory where your requirements.txt file is located.
+   - Navigate to the directory where the requirements.txt file is located.
    - Install the requirements using the following command:
      ```bash
      pip install -r requirements.txt